×

 What is a typical expat home or apartment like in Numazu?

 "A typical expat home or apartment in Numazu, is often a modern, well-furnished space that blends both Japanese and Western styles.
 The living area is usually spacious, with a comfortable seating area and a flat-screen TV.
 The kitchen is typically equipped with modern appliances, including a refrigerator, microwave, and stove.
 Some apartments may also have a dishwasher.
 The bedrooms are usually cozy, with comfortable beds and ample storage space.
 Some apartments may feature tatami mat flooring, a traditional Japanese style, in one or more rooms.
 The bathrooms are typically modern and clean, often featuring a high-tech Japanese toilet and a separate area for bathing.
 Many expat homes or apartments in Numazu also come with additional amenities such as air conditioning, heating, and Wi-Fi.
 Some may also have a balcony with a view of the city or the nearby mountains.
 In terms of location, expat homes or apartments in Numazu are often conveniently located near public transportation, shopping centers, restaurants, and parks.
 Some may also be close to international schools, making them ideal for expat families.
 Despite being in a city, it's not uncommon for homes or apartments in Numazu to be located in quiet, residential neighborhoods.
 This gives expats the opportunity to experience a peaceful, suburban lifestyle while still having easy access to the city's amenities.
-Overall, a typical expat home or apartment in Numazu, Japan, offers a comfortable, convenient, and modern living space that caters to the needs of foreigners living in the city," commented one expat who made the move to Numazu.
+Overall, a typical expat home or apartment in Numazu, Japan, offers a comfortable, convenient, and modern living space that caters to the needs of foreigners living in the city," said one expat who made the move to Numazu.

 What is the average cost of housing in Numazu?